rantology/rantology.github.io/README.md

 This mod is for public beta testing of the next set of official balance changes to Natural Selection 2.

-You are welcome to join the Official NS2 Discord Server (discord.gg/ns2) to leave feedback!
+You are welcome to join the [Official NS2 Discord Server](discord.gg/ns2) to leave feedback!

 ## Full Changelog:
-- Marine
+## Marine
     - Shotgun
         - Reverted to build 326-behavior.
             - 17 pellets, each deal 10 damage.